 I began reporting on events I attended in person and chronicled the Jason Kenney Show from January of 2017 to the 2019 election.
-That was a lot of Jason Kenney.
-I am a storyteller and I told the story.
+I told the story that a lot of people didn’t want to hear.
+I aim to please.

 I’m also a super geek who gets exceptionally excited when I stumble upon a website that has every Speech from the Throne since 1965.

 There are a lot of people who contribute their time, advice, and information to Political RnD.
 My thanks to every one of them.

 I’ve always been politically interested, but in 2015 I decided it was time to put my money and my time where my mouth was and roll up my sleeves.